wesib/wesib/README.md

           + ` for component of ${definitionContext.componentType.name} type`)
       });
     });
+    context.forComponents({
+      a: MyService,
-    context.forComponents((componentContext: ComponentContext) => {
+      by: (componentContext: ComponentContext) => {
         // Provide a `MyService` available to component instance.
         // Such service will be provided per component instance
         // and will be available to component instance and `onComponent()` listeners. return new MyService(componentContext.component);
+      }
     });
     context.onComponent((componentContext: ComponentContext) => {
       // Notified on each component instantiation.